christofolo/christofolo.github.io/musictheory.md

 <center>Ok, give it a try!</center>

-Remember to say or sing each scale degree ("1...2...3...4...etc").
 Here is the tab for you to follow:

 ![ ]({{ site.baseurl }}/images/c-major-scale-tab.png){: .mx-auto.d-block :}
 *Scale degrees are above the staff.
 The numbers on the 5th line are the frets that you should play on the A string.*